 The final Day of Judgment, the end of the earthly age is coming.
 We don’t know when it’s going to be, but we know it is going to be sudden and unexpected.
-This is the setting in which Jesus begins the parable of the faithful servant.
+It is in this setting that Jesus then teaches this parable of the faithful servant.

 Every parable has a point to make.
 What is the point of this parable in which Jesus speaks of the faithful servant?
 Often what we find in parables is that the main point is expressed at the beginning and at the end of the parable.
 Jesus will state the principle and then He will illustrate the principle with a parable.
 He will then, at the end of the parable, express it again in a line that essentially says, “The moral of the story is…”

-In the parable of the faithful servant that we are exploring here, we find the point of the parable mentioned three different times.
+In the parable of the faithful servant, we find the point of the parable mentioned three different times.

 The point that Jesus makes in this parable is that we need to watch and be ready.
 We don't know when the Day of Judgment is going to come.
 It could be morning, noon, or night.
 There is not a single sign that will indicate that His arrival is soon.
 It will be sudden.
 It will be unexpected.